 The scholarship will cover tuition and fees for completing MSU's online Master of Public Health, a 43-credit program that can be completed in 19-months.
-Due to COVID-19, there is no GRE required to apply at this time.

 "Over the past year, we have witnessed how the global coronavirus pandemic has a local impact," shares Wayne R. McCullough, Director of the MPH program.
 "Our Public Health colleagues have played a critical role collaborating in the Flint community to get credible and reliable information to the public.
 COVID-19 has demonstrated the importance of having public health experts embedded within the community, protecting people's health where they live or work.
 This is the reason why we felt now was the time to invest in the community at this magnitude - and prepare the next generation of local master's degree prepared public health citizens."